Leody Taveras Player Props: Rangers vs. Tigers

 Leody Taveras At The Plate

-- Taveras has 12 doubles, two triples, eight home runs and 18 walks while batting .298.
+- Taveras has 12 doubles, two triples, eight home runs and 18 walks while hitting .293.

-- Among the qualified hitters in baseball, his batting average ranks 10th, his on-base percentage ranks 40th, and he is 42nd in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 14th in batting average, 49th in on-base percentage, and 51st in slugging.

+- In 62.5% of his 64 games this season, Taveras has picked up at least one hit.
+He's also had 19 multi-hit games.

-- Taveras has picked up a hit in 40 of 63 games this year, with multiple hits 19 times.
+- He has hit a long ball in 10.9% of his games this season, and 3.2% of his chances at the plate.

-- Taveras has an RBI in 18 of 63 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- Taveras has picked up an RBI in 28.1% of his games this season, with two or more RBI in 14.1% of his games.
+He has also produced three or more runs in five contests.

-- He has scored in 44.4% of his games this year, with more than one run scored in 12.7%.
+- He has scored a run in 28 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.